Why Health Therapy?

 At SJC, we offer a Biology major with a track in Physical Therapy.
 While the major exposes students who are interested in physical or occupational therapy to the science and practices behind the major, Health Therapy exposes students to the statistical, psychological, and sociological aspects of Physical Therapy.

 Most physical therapy schools want student to have a significant amount of physical therapy experience upon entering graduate school.
-As a result, SJC strives to help Health Therapy students gain field experience through institutions like the Jasper County Hospital Physical Therapy Department.
+As a result, SJC strives to help Health Therapy students gain field experience through institutions like the Franciscan Health - Rensselaer Physical Therapy Department.

 Dedication to Excellence